SEO for Functional Medicine Doctors: The Cost of Attracting the Wrong Patients

 Successful clinics target readiness.

-Without positioning, practices experience fluctuating demand, similar to why stable admissions still fail.
+Without seo for functional medicine doctors’ positioning, experience fluctuating demand, similar to why stable admissions still fail.

 SEO should qualify patients before they contact you.